-All deficiencies associated with COC procedures, as described in this QAPP, are immediately reported to ANRA Project Manager.
-These include such items as delays in transfer resulting in holding time violations; violations of sample preservation requirements; incomplete documentation, including signatures; possible tampering of samples; broken or spilled samples, etc. ANRA Project Manager in consultation with ANRA QAO will determine if the procedural violation may have compromised the validity of the resulting data.
+All deficiencies associated with COC procedures, as described in this QAPP, are immediately reported to the ANRA CRP Coordinator.
+These include such items as delays in transfer resulting in holding time violations; violations of sample preservation requirements; incomplete documentation, including signatures; possible tampering of samples; broken or spilled samples, etc. The ANRA CRP Coordinator in consultation with the ANRA QAO will determine if the procedural violation may have compromised the validity of the resulting data.
 Any failures that have reasonable potential to compromise data validity will invalidate data and the sampling event should be repeated.
 The resolution of the situation will be reported to the TCEQ CRP Project Manager in the project progress report.
-CAPs will be prepared by the Lead Organization QAO and submitted to TCEQ CRP Project Manager along with project progress report.
+CAPs will be prepared by the ANRA QAO and submitted to TCEQ CRP Project Manager along with project progress report.